leadattic/leadattic/README.md

 # Hi
-I'm leadattic and I make stuff sometimes
+I'm leadattic and I make stuff sometimes.
+Most of the stuff is really bad.

+@leadattic on discord